Automotive industry in China: History

 The first automobile in China was purchased from Hong Kong in 1902 by Yuan Shikai and gifted to Empress Dowager Cixi.
 It was later put on display in the Summer Palace Museum.
 During the early twentieth century, major western automobile manufacturers such as the Ford Motor Company, General Motors, and Mercedes-Benz had plants operating in Shanghai.

 However, the Second Sino-Japanese War hampered the progress of the Chinese auto industry, as seen by the relocation of the Changan Automobile factory from Shanghai to Chongqing in the wake of the city's bombing and attack.
 After the foundation of the People's Republic of China (PRC) in 1949, plants and licensed auto design were established in China with assistance from the Soviet Union in the 1950s, marking the beginning of the country's automobile sector.
 However, the Chinese automotive industry did not exceed 100–200 thousand automobiles produced per year during the first 30 years of the PRC.

 China's annual automobile production capacity first exceeded one million in 1992.
 By 2000, China was producing over two million vehicles.
 After China's entry into the World Trade Organization (WTO) in 2001, the development of the automobile market accelerated further.
 Between 2002 and 2007, China's national automobile market grew by an average 21 percent, or one million vehicles year-on-year.
 In 2009, China produced 13.79 million automobiles, of which 8 million were passenger cars and 3.41 million were commercial vehicles and surpassed the United States as the world's largest automobile producer by volume.
 In 2010, both sales and production topped 18 million units, with 13.76 million passenger cars delivered, in each case the largest by any nation in history.
 In 2017, total vehicle production in China reached 28.879 million, accounting for 30.19% of global automotive production.
 In the first half of 2023, China overtook Japan to become the world's largest exporter of automobiles, exporting 2.34 million vehicles compared to 2.02 million for Japan.
+In 2025, Chinese automobile companies overtook Japanese companies in global vehicle sales to become the largest sellers of vehicles worldwide; Japan had maintained its leadership for over two decades.

 As of 2024, China is the world's largest market both in terms of automobile sales and ownership.